JawzoD3TH/SimcomTester/README.md

 Anything else custom you might type is sent to the unit directly.

-Remember to Modify these two lines as appropriate:
+Remember to Modify these two lines (in the Program.cs) as appropriate:

 Port.WriteLine("AT+CMGS=\"[+INTL YOUR NUMBER]\"\r");